 Broadcasts from other UK theatres include Coriolanus from the Donmar Warehouse; A View from the Bridge from the Young Vic; Macbeth from the Manchester International Festival; and Hangmen and The Audience from London’s West End.
-The biggest single broadcast to date is Hamlet with Benedict Cumberbatch at the Barbican, which has been seen by nearly 700,000 people.
+The biggest single broadcast to date is Hamlet with Benedict Cumberbatch at the Barbican, which has been seen by over 850,000 people worldwide.

 In 2014 the National Theatre recorded its first production on Broadway, Of Mice and Men with James Franco and Chris O’Dowd, captured at the Longacre Theatre.